 Software-level supplier

-The software-level supplier should provide in this chapter the results of the software component criticality classification.
+The software-level supplier provides in this chapter the results of the software component criticality classification.
 This includes:

 A description of the approach taken for the software component criticality classification, including analyses performed and assumptions made.

 The criticality classification of the software components belonging to the product(s) being developed.